Dynamics of Majorana Fermions on a Quantum Computer

 As mentioned above, the dynamics of the system differ markedly depending on the relative strength of the coupling \( J \) and the transverse field \( h \).
 In the regime where \( J > h \), the two Majorana fermions at the chain edges are expected to evolve differently from those in the bulk, due to the topological nature of the edge modes.
-In contrast, when \( h > J \), the dynamics are dominated by the local magnetic field, and the Majorana fermions evolve uniformly.
+In contrast, when \( h > J \), the dynamics are dominated by the local magnetic field, and the Majorana fermions evolve uniformly .

-To study the \( J > h \) regime, we initialized the spins in a fully polarized configuration, with all spins aligned in the \( +z \)-direction.
-We then directly measured the site-resolved magnetization along the \( z \)-direction, since the \( x \)-direction interaction term dominates their evolution.
+To demonstrate the robustness of the MZMs in the \( J > h \) regime, we initialize the spins in a fully polarized configuration, with all spins aligned in the \( +z \)-direction, which is the ground state when h$\to-\infty$.
+We then directly measure the site-resolved magnetization along the \( z \)-direction, since the \( x \)-direction interaction term dominates their evolution.
 In the \( h > J \) regime, however, initializing in a fully polarized \( z \)-state would lead to negligible observables.
-Therefore, we instead prepared an initial state with all spins aligned in the \( +x \)-direction by applying Hadamard gates to each qubit.
-To measure the time evolution of the \( x \)-magnetization, we then applied Hadamard gates again and measured in the \( z \)-basis.
+Therefore, we instead prepare an initial state with all spins aligned in the \( +x \)-direction by applying Hadamard gates to each qubit.
+To measure the time evolution of the \( x \)-magnetization, we then apply Hadamard gates again and measure in the \( z \)-basis.